hapijs/hapi/README.md

 After this is all done any request that has the _'Authentication'_ header using the _'Basic'_ scheme will validate the username and password.

+If you wish to hash the password found in the header before being compared to the one found in the database you can assign a function to the hashPasswordFunc property.
+This takes the user object as the parameter and returns a hashed version of the password.

 ### Cache